-If your relationship is in difficulty, you may be contemplating splitting up, and if you have a formal civil partnership or marriage, divorce.
+If your relationship is in difficulty, you may be contemplating splitting up.
+If you are married, that means divorce – or in a civil partnership, dissolution.
 You may have been told that the relationship is ‘not working’, but you may not be sure that separating is what you want.
-Our team of divorce lawyers provide expert advice on same sex and gay divorce as well as civil partnership dissolution; please get in touch for advice and support.
+Our team of divorce lawyers provide expert advice on same sex divorce and dissolution – please get in touch for advice and support at this difficult time.

 Even if you just live together (cohabitation), splitting up will have practical or legal arrangements to make.
-Long before civil partnership or same-sex marriage formalised status, family law solicitors would help same-sex couples agree about assets or children.
+Long before the introduction of civil partnership or same sex marriage, family law solicitors would help same sex couples reach agreement about assets or children.

-Before you go ahead with divorce or dissolution, you need to decide if ending a civil partnership is what you really want.
+Before you go ahead with divorce or dissolution, you need to decide if doing so is what you really want.
 You might be unsure about the breakdown or need help coming to terms with your relationship ending.
 If you are uncertain, we recommend you speak with a qualified relationship counsellor.

-If you want a civil partnership dissolution, you must have entered a civil partnership a minimum of one year ago.
+To apply for a divorce or dissolution, you must have been married or in the partnership for at least one year.
 Your marriage must be legally recognised in the UK and you must also live permanently in England or Wales.

 The process of ending a legal relationship is largely administrative, involving submitting the correct paperwork to the Court.

 There are consequences of returning to single status and you should think very carefully before making the ending legally ‘final’.
-These could include such things as tax, benefits entitlement, and testamentary provision.
+These could include such things as tax, benefits entitlement, and entitlement to inheritance.
 Please speak with a member of our team to understand how your divorce may impact you.

 With important paperwork to fill in and time-frames to adhere to, ending a marriage or civil partnership can be difficult without a divorce solicitor.
-We know what is required and how best to present the information so as to reduce the likelihood of questions, delay or even refusal.
+We know what is required and how best to present the information so as to reduce the likelihood of delays.

 Regardless of your personal circumstances, Major Family Law can represent you in your dissolution or separation.
 Depending on your financial circumstances, you may be eligible for our Fixed Fee Divorce package.
 We will discuss this with you during your first consultation.
 For more information, please see our DIVORCE150 page.